g-l-i-t-c-h-o-r-s-e/youtube-dl-helper/README.md

 # Tips:
+•You would only need to use the `U` update HotKey in the case that the gui/menu _was already open_ and you wanted to use a different URL or you updated the batch input file.<br/>

 • To create a custom output folder; add a backwardslash and name to the current destination string visible.<br/>For example: add `\MachineGirl` to `C:\Users\username\Videos\youtube`; to make it `C:\Users\username\Videos\youtube\MachineGirl`

 • You can you the `A` or `V` key on your keyboard to select Audio or Video on the dialog when prompted.<br/>